steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

             _CookieConsentPartial.cshtml has been added.
                 Add to _Layout.cshtml._

-            Views/Home/Privacy.cshtml
-                The Privacy action method is added to the Home controller.

     IDaaS Benefits
         Overall security is vastly improved.
         Far fewer code will need to be written and maintained.